Severe respiratory failure and sepsis – Bench to bedside and future research directions

 Stream 1

-3. Analysis of the current evidence on steroid efficacy and safety, as well as considerations for patient selection and timing of administration.
+3) Analysis of the current evidence on steroid efficacy and safety, as well as considerations that led to the GuARDS Trial.

 Andrew Conway Morris - Identifying lung phenotypes in pneumonia and ARDS – time for personalised medicine